 - Use only 11 kg or 5 kg gas bottles.
-(The size of the gas bottles may vary depending on the country.) - Use the shortest possible tube lengths (150 cm max.) for external gas bottles. - ▶ Never block the floor ventilation openings below the gas bottles.

-- The screw connections on the gas bottles generally have a left-hand thread. - ▷ For gas-operated units the gas pressure must be reduced to 30 mbar. - Connect gas pressure regulator complete with safety valve directly to bottle valve. - ▷ For filling and connecting the gas bottles in Europe the accessories shops have corresponding Euro filling sets and Euro bottle sets. - ▷ Information available at the dealers or service centre.
+(The size of the gas bottles may vary depending on the country.)
+Camping gas bottles with built-in check valve (blue bottle with max.
+2.5 or 3 kg content) can be used in exceptional cases with a safety valve. - Use the shortest possible tube lengths (150 cm max.) for external gas bottles. - ▶ Never block the floor ventilation openings below the gas bottles. - ▷ The screw connections on the gas bottles generally have a left-hand thread. - > For gas-operated units the gas pressure must be reduced to 30 mbar. - Connect gas pressure regulator complete with safety valve directly to bottle valve. - ▷ For filling and connecting the gas bottles in Europe the accessories shops have corresponding Euro filling sets and Euro bottle sets. - ▷ Information available at the dealers or service centre.